elaye/elaye.github.io-old/_posts/2014-10-27-particle-system.markdown

 The 'strength' float is used as a parameter to scale the force, it can be seen as the $$ Gm_2 $$ coefficient in the gravitation's law.
 The constant EPS is used to avoid a division by zero in case the attractor and the particle have the same position.

 You can notice that we didn't considered the attraction of the particles on the attractor.
 I considered that the mass of a particle compared to the mass of the attractor was negligible.
 However, since there is a huge amount of particles, we could consider the center of mass of the particles cloud and make it interact with the attractor.

+This particle system is not physically accurate: Eulerian approach... but it is visually satisfying.

 This particle system is really simple and it only considers interactions between the particles and a limited number of interactors, which results in a $$ O(n) $$ complexity.
 However, if you start to consider inter-particles interactions, this gives you a $$ O(n^2) $$ complexity, reducing significantly the amount of particles you can simulate in your system.
 There are ways to deal with this, but it will be the subject of a future post.